DevOps-MBSE/aac-rest-api/docs/source/project_documentation/rest-api.md

 Other included BaseModel types that do not correspond to specific AaC types are:

 `CommandRequestModel`
-    - a class which contains a command name and a list of arguments `FilePathModel`
+    - A class which contains a command name and a list of arguments `FilePathModel`
     - A class which contains a file uri.
 `FilePathRenameModel`
-    - A class for renaming a file, which contains a file uri and a new file uri.
+    - A class for renaming a file, which contains a file uri to replace with the new file uri.

 ### Available Request Method Commands

-The requests available to be sent using the Rest-API plugin are listed bellow.
-These examples use the request method with the unique resource identifier as the first argument, followed by any other required arguments the method may require.
+The requests available to be sent using the REST-API plugin are listed below.
+These examples use the request method with the unique resource identifier as the first argument, followed by any other required arguments of the method.
 The section under each command will contain the desired response status.

 ```python
 get("/files/context")